buttegab/ExercisesInC/reading_questions/thinkos.md

 ### Compilation

 1) Give an example of a feature common in interpreted languages that is rare in compiled languages.
+A development environment

 2) Name two advantages of static typing over dynamic typing.
+There is never any confusion for the user or the computer what the type of something is.
+Code readability is much higher with unambiguous types.

 3) Give an example of a static semantic error.
+Passing a float as an index of an array.

 4) What are two reasons you might want to turn off code optimization?
+You might be doing something that could be considered inefficient deliberately.
+You want to avoid seemingly nonexistant bugs that appear only after compiling.

 5) When you run `gcc` with `-S`, why might the results look different on different computers?
+Assembly functions differently on different machines, because it's so close to machine code, so different machines would go about the same process with slightly different commands.

 6) If you spell a variable name wrong, or if you spell a function name wrong, the error messages you get might look very different.
 Why?
+The code will misinterpret you as trying to declare a new variable incorrectly or a new function incorrectly and, in it's attempt to figure out if that's ok, misreads the rest of the code too, which is why the first error message is usually the only one worth reading.

 7) What is a segmentation fault?
+An error that occurs when you try to access memory outside of the program's alloted range.

 ## Chapter 2